 How Belief Affects Common Sense and Logic

 Here’s how it works.
-Western Organized Religion is based on programming the mind to set up filters that elicit the “fight, flight, or freeze” response.
-This triggers a violent reaction to anything that threatens these boundaries.
-The more rigid, inflexible, and extreme your religious beliefs, the less likely your ability to use common sense and logic.
+Western Religion programs the mind to set up filters that elicit the “fight, flight, or freeze” response.
+This triggers a fear reaction to anything that threatens these boundaries.
+The more rigid, inflexible, and extreme your religious beliefs, the less likely your ability to use your critical thinking abilities.
 You automatically reject any idea outside the boundaries of your paradigm.
 Your ability to use common sense and logic are diminished.

-Our research shows there is an inverse relationship between religious belief, and the ability to use common sense.
-Thus, the more extreme your religious beliefs the less you can perceive ideas outside of the paradigm or reason logically.
+Our research shows an inverse relationship between religious belief and the ability to use common sense.
+Thus, the more extreme your religious beliefs, the less likely you are to perceive ideas outside of your paradigm.
 The more extreme the beliefs, the more likely you are to ignore and disregard facts and ideas that conflict with your paradigm’s views.
 You become a puppet.
 You react with fear or hate when you encounter any idea or fact that challenges any boundary.

 Determining Confirmation Bias

 You can tell how emotionally invested you are in your paradigm by the emotional reaction to ideas that challenge it.
 Are you having a negative emotional reaction to this article?
-If so this is a sign you are probably a follower in one of the sects of the Abrahamic religions.
-Let’s look at how learning about the correct use of logical reasoning can help unmask your level of vulnerability.
+If so, this is a sign you are probably a follower of one of the Abrahamic religion sects.
+Let’s look at how learning about the correct use of logical reasoning can help unmask your vulnerability level.